The Incident at Otter Creek

 About The Author

-Prior to his career as a novelist, Ford was an award-winning corporate editor and public relations specialist with Ford Motor and The Goodyear Tire & Rubber Companies, and was a newspaper an Learn More about Ed Ford
+Ed Ford Ed Ford is an author of historical fiction and has written seven books, two plays and a number of articles about the U.S. Civil War.
+The Confederate Gateway details the beginning of the war in Paducah, Kentucky, and an insight into the Union atrocities and profiteering that occurred.
+Prior to his career as a novelist, Ford was an award-winning corporate editor and public relations specialist with Ford Motor and The Goodyear Tire & Rubber Companies and was a newspaper and magazine reporter and editor.
+Th Learn More about Ed Ford

 “Well-researched historical fiction that is vivid, realistic and powerful…accurate and rich portrayal writer of American history.”